AleksandrGontcharov/concurrent-programming/rules-of-concurrent-programming.md

 ## Other conventions

-1. Do not put notify_one() or notify_all() inside of a lock scope.
-This is writing apriori suboptimal code.
+1. Do not put notify_one() or notify_all() inside of a lock scope in C++ to make code reviewers happy, but do it in such a way that it doesn't compromise correctness.
+Putting notify in a lock is writing apriori suboptimal code since you cannot unlock that which is currently in a lock, so there will be several trips made to unlock it.

 ## Notes